junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 429.
 - 2014-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-578.
 - 2014-09-08 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-578.
+- 2014-09-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.